RobMeades/ioc-client/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-...replacing `xxxx` with the local port for the SSH tunnel, `yyyy` with the remote port on the server for the SSH tunnel, `username` is replaced by your user name on the Raspberry Pi, using `-p zzzz` if SSH is not on port 22, `user` with your username on the server and`host` with the IP address/URL of the server.
+...replacing `xxxx` with the local port for the SSH tunnel, `yyyy` with the remote port on the server for the SSH tunnel, `username` with your user name on the Raspberry Pi, adding `-p zzzz` if SSH is not on port 22, replacing `user` with your user name on the server and `host` with the IP address/URL of the server.

 Before you start the service, cut and paste your finalised `ExecStart` line and execute it on the command line directly with `sudo`.
-This will add the finger-print of the server to the root account.
+This will add the fingerprint of the server to the root account.

 Now test that the tunnel comes up correctly with: